APogue/APogue.github.io/projects/documentation.md

 - I will code each incident (?)

-## Notes
+## To dos

 - Claude UI was just not working

 	- Helpfulness shortcuts, speculation, and nondeterminism made it impossible to design inputs that could get repeatable outputs.
 There was no way to compensate for the range of responses I was getting.
 Moving to API.

+	- Don't ask the API to assume too much, if it says it doesn't want to "assume" a photo is affiliation because it may just be documentation, then tell Claude the gathered sources were procured, pre-processed; don't force it to assume too much, that may lead to a range of responses, even in the API (claude doesn't need to identify affiliation, it needs to verify)

+	- The photo alt text can also do this, the UI was struggling with the semantics of the photo: the posters were the "actors" sharing the incident and "targeting" the Jewish affiliates.
+One can infer from this, they would not be merely "documenting."
+How much of this kind of context should be included?

 - At some point need to consolidate files, no duplicates in separate git repo's, choose the appropriate place and manage one file only (e.g. source_master.ysl, sources folder)

+	- if I want to autolink sources in blog posts, then two separate source_master.ysl need to be maintained.
+What is the most streamlined approach depending on my publishing end goal?

-	- field_definitions.yml needs to be updated and moved to quiet-crawler
+	- field_definitions.yml was updated to coding_variables.yml and moved to quiet-crawler (maintain there) ✔️

+	- move keywords.yml to quiet-crawler (maintain there) ✔️

+- organizational-notes.md needs to become a proposal ✔️, update it, clean it up, make it presentable

-- Project definitions (needs a better name, merge with this file), needs to be updated and maintained, eliminate a lot of the useless info
+- Project definitions (needs a better name, merged with "Project Proposal" ✔️), needs to be updated and maintained, eliminate a lot of the useless info

 - `_protocols` needs maintenance, "Incident Coding Protocols" can likely be deleted, keep "Codebook with Incident Coding Protocols" both versions to prompt Claude API

+	- When the API version of the "Codebook with Incident Coding Protocols" is complete, then Codebook will have taken its final form, keep one version (published) on the website project page

 - Each time an incident is defined, create a summary (to prompt Claude) and add it to a master incident list, other metadata can be added as well (e.g. "incidentness", date, sources)

+	- File created in quiet-crawler/data/incident_data.yml ✔️

-	- There's an Incident Index on the projects page of the website, move or merge or whatever
+	- There's an Incident Index on the projects page of the website, sunset it after Claude API training is complete

 		- Each index entry links to a markdown.
 This is obsolete, eliminate it.
 Doesn't need the coding output there.
 Only one evidence file (INC-001.yml) with coding output and justifications will be maintained.

 	- Add this to the quiet-crawler README directory tree

-- For every change made, update the website README, eliminate the duplicate.
+- For every change made, update the website README, eliminate the duplicate ✔️.
 Just maintain a single README.